-The name ‘Silk Routes’ points to the importance of West-bound Chinese silk cargoes along
+- The name ‘Silk Routes’ points to the importance of West-bound Chinese silk cargoes along this route.

-Globalisation: Globalisation is generally associated with economy as the free movement of capital, goods, technology, ideas and people across the globe.
-Globalisation in a broader sense also includes cultural exchanges between different countries of the world.
+Globalisation: Globalisation is generally associated with the economy as the free movement of capital, goods, technology, ideas and people across the globe.
+Globalization in a broader sense also includes cultural exchanges between different countries of the world.

 Silk Route: The route taken by traders to carry silk cargoes from China to the West, which affected cultures of China, Central Asia and the West.